-With her Cooking Techniques series, Monica Corrado sets out to introduce and explain the essential pillars of the GAPS diet to all those who could benefit from this healing protocol.
-The first volume focuses on the very important distinction between meat stock and bone broth, including when and how to use them.
+Monica Corrado’s Cooking Techniques series explains the essential pillars of the GAPS diet to all those who could benefit from this healing protocol.
+The first volume focuses on the important distinction between meat stock and bone broth, including when and how to use them.
 The second volume explains the crucial need for cultured dairy products in the GAPS diet, giving hope to those with dairy allergies or sensitivities.
 Now the renowned chef, author, and teacher is back with her third volume, Cooking Techniques for the Gut and Psychology Syndrome Diet, Part III: Lacto-Fermentation.
 This foray, no less important than the first two, gets to the core of another bastion of the GAPS diet: lacto-ferments.

 Fundamental to healing the gut lining and essential for rebuilding gut flora, lacto-ferments are required from the Intro and throughout the Full GAPS diet.
 But what is a lacto-ferment?
 Why are they so important?
 And how do you make them?
 Cooking Techniques III answers these questions and more to help you get the most out of these healing foods.

 Come to this book to deepen your understanding of a mainstay of the GAPS diet.
 Stay for the recipes that your whole family will enjoy.
 Whip up some fruit or vegetable kvass (a refreshing beverage and a nutritional powerhouse).
 As healing progresses, move up to lacto-fermented veggies (ferment any vegetable you please or make a whole medley of veggies).
 And don’t forget the sauerkraut (eat it straight from the jar).
 These lacto-ferments are not only staples in any GAPS kitchen, but they’re also true keepers in any traditional cook’s repertoire.